thomaswoelkart/jlan/README.md

 # Jump like a Ninja

-A 2D platform adventure game built in Unity where you play as a ninja navigating through challenging levels, fighting enemies, and avoiding deadly traps to reach the flag and complete each level.
+*A school project from 2021/22.*

 ## Game Description

-Jump like a Ninja is a platform adventure game where your goal is to help the ninja jump on platforms and fight against deadly enemies.
-Some platforms can be traps, so be careful!
-Reach the flag to pass each level and progress through the game.
+Jump like a Ninja is a 2D platform adventure game built in Unity.
+As a ninja, you'll navigate through challenging levels, fighting deadly enemies and avoiding traps to reach the flag.
+Be careful—some platforms are traps!
+Your goal is to pass each of the 10 levels and progress through the game.

 ## Features